kevL/yata/ReadMe.txt

            decide if it works on your OS. diff=      a path without quotes to your WinMerge executable for diffing and merging two 2da files (if desired).
-See Appendix L: WinMerge
+See Appendix L: WinMerge dialog=    a path without quotes to your Dialog.Tlk file.
+Strrefs can often print their string values to the statusbar if Dialog.Tlk has been pathed

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).